 Letter Closings to Avoid

-There are certain closings that you want to avoid in any business letter.
+There are certain closings that you want to avoid in any business letter or email.
 Most of these are simply too informal.
+Casual doesn't work with professional correspondence.
 Some examples of closings to avoid are listed below:

 How to Format a Letter Ending

 Once you have chosen a word or phrase to use as a sendoff, follow it with a comma, some space, and then include your signature.

 Printed letter: If you are sending a hard copy letter, leave four lines of space between the closing and your typed name.
 Use this space to sign your name in ink.